Scripps Research Computational Biology & Bioinformatics Interest Group

 Who can participate

-Participants do not need to be experts in everything — projects are scoped so that wet-lab biologists, computational researchers, and engineers can contribute meaningfully on the same team.
+Within Scripps, anyone is welcome: wet-lab biologists, computational researchers, software engineers, ML practitioners, and data scientists.
+Participants do not need to be experts in everything — projects are scoped so contributors from different backgrounds can work meaningfully on the same team.

 Format

-See the schedule for timings.
+See the agenda for timings.

 What you’ll get out of it